Go-Babel/pricing_page/README.md

 ### ▶️ Pricing page:
 A pre-made custom pricing page component.
-Easy for quick ui charging your customers.
+Easy for quick-setup of a ui charging your customers.

 ## 🌟 Test the live demo!
 <b>[Test the package in a online web demo:](https://go-babel.github.io/pricing_page/)</b><br>